 Instead of being two opposites, like the blue and red pills which are taking you to absolutely different places, content marketing and SEO are two parts of one thing - successful brand promotion.

 As you may remember, content marketing is a mean to engage the audience with the content you produce, build brand awareness through the trusting relationships with the readers, and ensure brand visibility online through social shares.

 SEO, on its part, focuses on more technical sides of online presence, such as building sitemaps, structuring the navigation, providing good user experience, and taking care of inbound links.

 At first glance, it does seem like they have nothing in common, but is it really so?

 The first thing you learn when studying the topic of SEO is that keywords matter a lot.
-You always start an SEO campaign with searching for keywords your business could get optimized for, don't you?
+You always start an SEO campaign by searching for keywords your business could get optimized for, don't you?
 And what’s next?
 You create content based on them.
 Well, content is what content marketing is all about.